frasfras/draft-board/draftwiki-panel/README.md

-# create simple starter skeleton kit like (canva) app starter kit
+# Wikipedia search app
+Search for Wikipedia articles
+Click "Add to Canvas" to embed

 ## Core Features